lars-and-anders-bachelor-thesis/just-us/README.md

 ### Step-by-step build

 1. Clone the Just Us repository
-2. Clone fabric-samples repository and binaries using the following command from within the just-us folder:
+2. Clone fabric-samples repository and binaries using the following command from within the just-us/backend folder:
 ```bash
 curl -sSL https://bit.ly/2ysbOFE | bash -s
 ```
 In WSL 2, make sure Docker Desktop is running as well as the WSL 2 integration being turned on in Docker Desktop.

-3. Move my-simple offchain inside fabric-samples folder.
+3. Move the my-simple-offchain folder inside the fabric-samples folder.

-4. Run the following command inside the backend folder:
+4. Run the following command inside the backend folder to initialize database with the required user and tables:
 ```bash
 sudo ./databaseSetup.sh
 ```